-If False (the default), use the timeout to determine when responses have been successful.
-If True assume any response without an expected reply is successful (this is the behaviour of the reference implementation; it is faster but less "safe").
+If False, use the timeout to determine when responses have been successful; this is safer but requires such long timeouts when using remote connections that it's not the default.
+If True (the default) assume any response without an expected reply is successful (this is the behaviour of the mcpi implementation; it is faster but less "safe").